LuisNeves05/RCOMP/doc/sprint1/1181597/backbone/backbone.md

 - We use monomode optical fiber in the cabling backbone.

-- We use a total of meters of optical fiber in the backbone.
+- We use a 447 meters total of meters of optical fiber in the backbone.